IntelPython/dpctl/CONTRIBUTING.md

 Messages of a given severity are shown not only in the console for that severity but also for the higher severity.
 For example, the severity level `warning` outputs severity errors for `error` and `warning` to the console.

-### Optional use of the Google* logging library (glog*)
+### Optional use of the Google logging library (glog)

-The dpctl error handler for libsyclinterface can be optionally configured to use [glog*](https://github.com/google/glog).
+The dpctl error handler for libsyclinterface can be optionally configured to use [glog](https://github.com/google/glog).

-To use glog*, complete the following steps:
+To use glog, complete the following steps:

-1. Install glog* package of the latest version
+1. Install glog package of the latest version

 ```bash
 conda install glog
 ```
-2. Build dpctl with the glog* support
+2. Build dpctl with the glog support

 ```bash
 python scripts/build_locally.py --oneapi --glog
 ```

-3. Use the `dpctl._diagnostics.syclinterface_diagnostics(verbosity="warning", log_dir=None)` context manager to switch library diagnostics on for a block of a Python* code.
+1. Use the `dpctl._diagnostics.syclinterface_diagnostics(verbosity="warning", log_dir=None)` context manager to switch library diagnostics on for a block of a Python code.
 Use `DPCTLService_InitLogger` and `DPCTLService_ShutdownLogger` library C functions during library development to initialize Google's logging library and de-initialize accordingly:

 ```python